alexbiostats/Mixture-Model-Compliance/README.md

 Simulation_Result_Code.R: code to take simulation results and format for paper

-Example_Analysis_Code.R: code ot simulate a sample data set with 5 dose-levels to implement the various models proposed in the manuscript
+Example_Analysis_Code.R: code to simulate a sample data set with 5 dose-levels to implement the various models proposed in the manuscript